harshaneo17/ray_tracing/README.md

 Diffuse objects that don’t emit their own light merely take on the color of their surroundings, but they do modulate that with their own intrinsic color.They might also be absorbed rather than reflected.
 The darker the surface, the more likely the ray is absorbed (that’s why it's dark!)

 <u> If the Vec3 class uses float instead of double then you see a strange pattern on the rendered sphere.
 I would like to continue with that till the end to see the difference it makes to the engine </u>

+Shadow acne is when the intersection point of ray and object are not really on the object.
+Sometimes its below or above the obejct.
+It can cause the bouncing rays is unlikely to be perfectly off from the surface.